 - Business Account – this is the business that is managing everything

-- Business Admin – this is the top level user that can control every part of the business
+- Business Admin – This is the top-level user who can control every part of the business

 - Employee – works directly for you to maybe create content for a business page

 - External User – This might be an agency user or contractor you need to give limited permission to